cse110-sp24-group27/Codelog/specs/adrs/050824-CIPipeline.md

 ## Considered Options

 * Linter: Super-Linter
-* Code Quality: Codeclimate, Codacy
+* Code Quality: We chose Codacy as our method to check code quality and test coverage
+  * Codeclimate was not chosen
 * Documentation: JSDoc
 * Testing: parallel
 * End-to-End (E2E) Testing:
   * Puppeteer to operate the browser and Jest to perform the tests
-  * Playwright
+  * Playwright was not chosen
-  * Selenium
+  * Selenium was not chosen
-  * Cypress
+  * Cypress was not chosen

 ## Decision Outcome